Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -------
 Merchant Id* | string  | The unique id (GUID) of the merchant in which the order is placed OrderId* | int | Provide the order id that you want to cancel Date* | date | The date on which the order is created in mm/dd/yy format Comment | string | Specify the customer's reason for the order cancellation DisplayCommentToUser | boolean |  Value: True/False.
 Specify whether to make the custom comment visible (True) or invisible (False) to the end-customer
 PGResponse | string | The response received from the payment gateway for that specific order OperatorID | string | Current user id - It could be store's, admin's, or manager's CancelReason* | string | Specify the reason for order cancellation.
 In UI, these are auto-populated in the UI.
-TobeCancelledOrderItems | - |  Specify the items that you want to cancel in `OrderItemID` and `CancelQuantity`
+TobeCancelledOrderItems | obj | Specify the items that you want to cancel in `OrderItemID` and `CancelQuantity`

 <aside class="notice"> All parameters marked by * are mandatory. </aside>